STEP and ToI

 F1 - Supporting Trainees Entering Practice (STEP)

 All applicants to the Foundation Programme are encouraged to make full use of the process for Supporting Trainees Entering Practice (STEP) by completing the relevant form.
 This process is intended to support the transition from undergraduate medical education to postgraduate training and employment as a doctor.
-Applicants have an opportunity to share information in relation to their health, welfare, performance and skills and professionalism.
-The information provided on the form is confirmed, or in some cases expanded upon, by staff at the graduating medical school, and is used by the applicant’s allocated Foundation School to ensure that new trainees get the right educational and pastoral support during their two-year programme and to see if they require reasonable adjustments to complete the programme.
+Applicants have an opportunity to share information in relation to their health, welfare, performance and skills, and professionalism.
+The information provided on the form is confirmed, or in some cases expanded upon, by staff at the graduating medical school, and is used by the applicant’s allocated Foundation School to ensure that new foundation doctors get the right educational and pastoral support during their two-year programme and to see if they require reasonable adjustments to complete the programme.

 Who should complete the online STEP form?